kvertacnik/Practical_Bioinformatics_Workshop/1_command_line.md

 * `nano new_file_name`

 NB: File extensions are important for understanding file contents.
 For example, a file named "sample1" could be anything, e.g., a text file with metadata or a fastq file with sequence reads.
 Naming the file sample1.txt or sample1.fq avoids this problem.
 ___

-## Editing and viewing files
-Files can be edited without opening them.
-These command line tools have many options; we'll look at the basics.
+## Redirect output

-NB: By default, the output of these commands prints to the screen.
+By default, the output of these commands prints to the screen.
 If you want to save the output to a file, redirect the output by adding `> new_file_name` to the end of the command.

 **_Task:_** Redirect a command output.
 1. In your "examples" folder run `ls`
-2. Then try `ls > output.txt` A new file should appear named `output.txt`
+2. Then run `ls > output.txt`.
+Nothing should print to the screen but a new file should appear named `output.txt`
 3. Does the output of `ls` match the contents of `output.txt`?
+___

+## Editing and viewing files
-Now we will create a data file and use command line tools to extract information or manipulate the file **without opening the file**.
+We will create a data file and use command line tools to extract information or manipulate the file **without opening the file**.
+These tools have many options; we'll look at the basics.

 **_Task:_** Create a data file.
 1. In your "examples" directory make a new text file named `log.txt`